NikKowPHP/social-brain/a.md

 Before she could get to the "Offer," David smiled, a smooth, political gesture.
 "I completely understand the resource constraints," he said, turning his body slightly to address Maria's boss.
 "But this is about strategic alignment.
 I'm concerned that Maria's team is becoming a bottleneck.
 We need partners who can see the bigger picture and find a way to 'yes,' not partners who are territorial with their resources."

 Maria was stunned.
 David had expertly taken her reasonable boundary and reframed it as a lack of strategic vision—a direct Status attack, performed for an audience.
 Her boss's expression became unreadable.
-The protocol had "worked"—David had backed down on the request—but the social cost was immediate and tangible.
+The script had "worked"—David had backed down on the request—but the social cost was immediate and tangible.
 She had protected her team's time, but at the cost of her political capital.
 She logged the painful data: **a successful boundary doesn't guarantee a successful outcome.**

 ---
 ### **Field Note: Setting a Boundary at Home**